jchen2190/pokemonDatabase/README.md

 # pokemonDatabase

 ## General Info
-Uses MERN stack to create an application where users can login, check out and favorite their pokemon.
+Created an application where users can login, check out and favorite their pokemon.

 <br><br>
 ## Setup